seantempesta/re-natal/README.md

 Packager so try to avoid doing so.

-- You can launch your app on the simulator without opening Xcode by running `natal launch` in your app's root directory.
+- You can launch your app on the simulator without opening Xcode by running `re-natal launch` in your app's root directory.

 - By default new Natal projects will launch on the iPhone 6 simulator.
-To change which device `natal launch` uses, you can run `natal listdevices` to see a list of available simulators, then select one by running `natal setdevice` with the index of the device on the list.
+To change which device `re-natal launch` uses, you can run `re-natal listdevices` to see a list of available simulators, then select one by running `re-natal setdevice` with the index of the device on the list.

-- To change advanced settings run `natal xcode` to quickly open the Xcode project.
+- To change advanced settings run `re-natal xcode` to quickly open the Xcode project.

 - The Xcode-free workflow is for convenience.
 If you're encountering app crashes, you should open the Xcode project and run it from there to view errors.